-With the FamZoo prepaid debit card, both parents and teens have access to a debit card.
+Both parents and teens can have access to the FamZoo prepaid debit card.
 Money can be transferred between accounts on a recurring basis if necessary.
 For parents who want to start building responsibility, the card can be tied to jobs and chores.
 FamZoo gives parents the ability to lock and unlock the card either to control access to the card or as an extra layer of security to protect against fraud and unauthorized purchases.

 FamZoo doesn’t charge fees for reloads, but some providers may charge their own fees.
 There’s also no fee for direct deposit.
 Parents may choose to have some of their pay direct deposited to the FamZoo card as a source of funds.
 This is especially beneficial since transfers between cards are free and instant.